-Nubia was the ancient land known as Kush.
+Nubia was the ancient land known as Kush in what is present-day Sudan.
 The ancient Land of Punt originally encompassed what is now known as Eritrea, Ethiopia and Somalia.

 At the height of its glory, the Land of Punt was a prestigious commerce, military and economic center, and had a profound effect on the culture of the Egyptians.

 Nubia also had a great influence on Egypt.
 Even the way the Nubians wore their hair was copied by the Egyptians.